-2. The Reasonableness of the Plaintiff's Attorneys' Respective Hourly Rates a.
-The Court Properly Applies the Laffey Matrix to Determine Fee Awards
+2. The Reasonableness of the Plaintiff's Hourly Rates

+a.
+The U.S. Attorney's Office Laffey Matrix is the Proper Means by Which to Determine Fee Awards

-The plaintiff urges the court to adopt an "adjusted" version of the Laffey Matrix when calculating the proper attorney hourly rate because it is a better representation of prevailing market rates than the standard version.
-See Pl.'s Mot. at 5.
+The plaintiff argues that the Laffey Matrix is applicable to IDEA cases.
+See Pl.'s Mot. at 6.
+She urges the court to adopt the Adjusted Laffey Matrix instead of the U.S. Attorney's Office Laffey Matrix, asserting that it is a better representation of prevailing market rates.
+See Pl.'s Reply at 4.
 The defendants, however, assert that the plaintiff is not entitled to Laffey rates, adjusted or otherwise, because IDEA proceedings are "not the type of complex federal litigation for which Laffey rates were adopted."
 Defs.'
 Opp'n at 9.
 Instead, the defendants insist, the DCPS Guidelines contain the appropriate fee schedule that should be applied ("DCPS fee schedule").
 Id. at 10; Defs.'
 Opp'n, Ex.
-B, DCPS Guidelines for Attorneys Fees, at 3.
+B at 3.
 The plaintiff counters that the DCPS fee schedule is "grossly antiquated," and that it does not allow for any upward adjustment for standard of living increases or inflation.
 Pl.'s Mot. at 5.

 This court has previously held that attorney's fees in IDEA actions are presumptively reasonable if they conform to the Laffey Matrix.
 See Jackson v.
 District of Columbia, 696 F. Supp.
+2d

-2d 97, 102 (D.D.C.
+97, 102 (D.D.C.
 2010) (holding that the Laffey Matrix is the proper formula to determine the prevailing market rate for legal services rendered in connection with IDEA administrative proceedings).
 Other members of this court have reached similar conclusions.
 See, e.g., Brown v.
 Jordan P.C.S., 539 F. Supp.
 2d 436, 438 (D.D.C.
 2008) (holding that the plaintiffs' hourly rates were reasonable because they conformed to the updated Laffey Matrix and were customary for similar cases); Kaseman, 329 F. Supp.
-2d at 25-26 (holding that the plaintiffs' counsel's rate was reasonable because it was below the applicable Laffey Matrix rate); Nesbit v.
+2d at 25-26 (holding that the plaintiffs' counsel's rate was reasonable because it was below the Laffey Matrix rate for attorneys of her experience); Nesbit v.
 District of Columbia, Civ.
-No. 01-2429 (D.D.C.
+No. 01-2429, at 1 (D.D.C.
 Nov.
-4, 2003) (Order at 1) (holding that an hourly billing rate in accordance with the Laffey Matrix was reasonable).
+4, 2003) (Order) (holding that a billing rate in accordance with the Laffey Matrix was reasonable).